Payment Licenses in Europe: How To Find the Right Regulator?

 • Malta: another small, largely English-speaking country like Cyprus, Malta has become a hub for financial services.
 Its regulatory framework is seen as favourable to fintech companies, plus it has a policy of low corporation taxes.
 But it's a small market and (like Ireland) EU regulators are scrutinising it more carefully due to its tax laws.
 This may result in stricter compliance requirements.

-• Netherlands: Amsterdam is a growing financial hub and the country as a whole has good financial infrastructure and a stable regulatory environment.
+• Netherlands: Amsterdam is a growing financial hub, and the country as a whole has good financial infrastructure and a stable regulatory environment.
 However, that stability is the result of strict regulatory compliance requirements, and there's a lot of competition in the financial sector.

 The best EU jurisdiction to apply for a payment (or banking) license comes down to the specifics of the business and the overall strategy.